Willgunter/Discord-Clone/README.md

     - going to do schoolwork now, hopefully I don't fail my assignments because of this major discovery

+- 10/9/2023

+    - Made more visual changes such as copying color of Discords objects onto my objects, adding color change when hovering over certain links, and only being able to switch to channels withing a server instead of channels outside of a server

+    - Update: got rid of ugly send button (users submit messages with enter)

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)
 - [GitHub repo of above video](https://github.com/CodAffection/MEAN-Stack-CRUD-Operations)